 Sue built the Breakthrough brand by prioritising its social impact.
 Strong financial performance was essential but being a truly good corporate citizen brought hugely profitable results and attracted the best people who wanted to share that culture.

 The famous weekly podcast celebrating all things food and drink.
-Sue as lead presenter, has recorded 288 episodes to date which sadly involves tasting a lot of delicious food and alcohol.
+Susie as lead presenter, has recorded over 300 episodes to date which sadly involves tasting a lot of delicious food and alcohol.

-In 2016 Sue set up Breakthrough Women with Deborah Turner, a biannual event for businesswomen dedicated to giving them more confidence and raising their visibility in the workplace.
+In 2016 Susie set up Breakthrough Women with Deborah Turner, a biannual event for businesswomen dedicated to giving them more confidence and raising their visibility in the workplace.

 Speaking, broadcasting, winning awards and meeting truly inspiring people